 Grade Changes

 Members of the faculty may not, except by action of the Academic Standards Committee, change a final grade after it has been filed with the Registrar.
-Grade changes based on clerical errors may be approved by the Associate Dean and reported to the Academic Standards Committee.
+Grade changes based on clerical errors or cases of academic dishonesty may be approved by the Associate Dean and reported to the Academic Standards Committee.
 Requests to change a grade for reasons other than clerical must be made in writing to the Academic Standards Committee.
 Requests to change a grade for any reason must be made no later than the end of the sixth week of the following long term.

 Grade Appeals